restatedev/service-protocol/service-invocation-protocol.md

     |                             Length                            |
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

+#### Entry names

+Every Journal entry has a field `string name = 12`, which can be set by the SDK when recording the entry.
+This field is used for observability purposes by Restate observability tools.

 ### Journal entries reference

 The following tables describe the currently available journal entries.
 For more details, check the protobuf message